 Target #1: Increase the number of students served through ASCA arts education grants and programs, and increase the quality of arts education through the provision of arts education professional development for teachers

-Analysis of results and challenges: Reporting to the National Endowment for the Arts (NEA) is due December 30, 2017 and the FY2017 actual figure is expected to be the same or slightly higher than FY2016.
+Analysis of results and challenges: FY2018 Reporting to the National Endowment for the Arts (NEA) is due December 30, 2019 and the FY2018 actual figure is expected to be the same or slightly higher than FY2017

-While ASCA is able to account, more accurately, for numbers of children and youth served, it is also true that the last few years’ demand and capacity for Arts in Education (AIE) grant programs have fluctuated.
-In FY2016, a portion of the lower numbers of students served is accounted for by a discontinuation of a fledgling Youth Cultural Heritage Grant Program.
-The Artists in Schools (AIS) program—traditionally one of the programs that has served the greatest number of rural students with the deepest level of arts education—has seen the greatest fluctuation in grant numbers over the last five years.
+While ASCA is able to account, more accurately, for numbers of children and youth served, it is also true that the last few years demand and capacity for Arts in Education (AIE) grant programs have fluctuated.
+In FY2017, a portion of the higher numbers of students served is accounted for by a restoration of a fledgling Youth Cultural Heritage Grant Program.
+The Artists in Schools (AIS) program traditionally one of the programs that has served the greatest number of rural students with the deepest level of arts education has seen the greatest fluctuation in grant numbers over the last five years.
 Multi-site district programs have remained fairly steady, but individual school site applications have slowed significantly.
 In looking at numbers of students served, ASCA traditionally looks at programs as either serving many students broadly, or fewer students more deeply.
 The AIS program tends to be one of the grant programs that actually meets both of these targets, within a single program.
 Individual school site grants, often serve an entire school population with a two-week or more residency program, which includes arts instruction, teacher professional development, and community engagement.